 2) What to pack

 After you have chosen the type of transportation, it is time to pack.
 Most tend to overpack, bringing a whole chunk of unnecessary items that take up space in the already-not-so-spacious campervan.
 Most things you need will be available locally.
 Pack only the essentials and purchase the local products.
+For more tips, check this Australian road trip essentials list.

 Sydney to Melbourne Road Trip Itinerary